Mockup of a landing page on Compricer showing both mobile and desktop view.

 A scaleable design system

-As the design system manager, my responsibilities included building and maintaining Figma components, ensuring their compliance with WCAG 2.1 standards, and aligning them with the overall brand.
-This also involved creating guidelines for each component, specifying usage and any specific considerations or rules.
-All this was done in close communication with both developers and marketing, both early in the design phase and during the implementation of new components.
-My goal was to create a cohesive, efficient, and accessible design system that supported the needs of the organisation many years ahead.
+As the design system manager, I was responsible for building and maintaining Figma components, ensuring they met WCAG 2.1 standards and aligned with the overall brand.
+This included creating guidelines for each component, outlining usage and specific considerations.
+I worked closely with both developers and marketing throughout the design and implementation phases.
+My goal was to create a cohesive, efficient, and accessible design system that would support the organisation’s needs for years to come.

 Snipper of Compricer's design system.